kevtronix/Blogfolio/README.md

 * Store a retrieved blog post into local storage and check to see if its there in context before making a request to the server
 * Updated to use JWT tokens
+* CI/CD: Integrate with  Google Cloudand make sure that each commit can directly go towards updating personal server

 * TODO:
-    * Handle situations for errors in blog retrieval
     * Image showcase
+    * Refactor code to make it more readable and maintainable
+    * Refactor CI pipeline to use github actions to push to Google Cloud
     * Animations: Add animations to each of the pages/cards to make the website more interactive and visually appealing.
-    * Implement tests in order to ensure
+    * Implement tests in order to ensure that the website is functioning as expected.
-    * Create a workflow to allow CI/CD to work for google cloud
-    * Implement animations

 ## Status
 Project is: _always-improving_